monika-kotus/ViCom/README.md

 2. **Process:**
    - Queries **OpenAlex** for each name.
    - Fetches publication data (title, abstract, authors, year) from the last 5 years.
-   - Reconstructs abstracts from OpenAlex’s “inverted index” (like puzzle-solving with words).
+   - Reconstruct abstracts from OpenAlex’s “inverted index” (like puzzle-solving with words).
 3. **Output:** A CSV (`03.ViCom_Publications_OpenAlex.csv`) with all the extracted data.

 ### 03.Clean_Publication_data.ipynb